thoughtspot/rest-api-sdk/sdks/java/docs/ThoughtSpotRestApi.md

   Version: 9.0.0.cl or later   Retrieves details of the current user session for the token provided in the request header.
 Any ThoughtSpot user can access this endpoint and send an API request.
-The data returned in the API response varies according to user&#39;s privilege and object access permissions.
+The data returned in the API response varies according to user&#39;s privilege and object access permissions.  **NOTE**: In ThoughtSpot, users with cluster administration privileges can access all Orgs by default.
+However, unless the administrator is explicitly added to an Org, the Orgs list in the session information returned by the API will include only the Primary Org.
+To include other Orgs in the API response, you must explicitly add the administrator to each Org in the Admin settings page in the UI or via user REST API.

 ### Parameters
 This endpoint does not need any parameter.